sagecodes/learn-to-code-html-css/readme.md

 Awesome job!
 You made a web page!
 You're a web developer! :)

+you can see the completed codepen example [here](https://codepen.io/sagecodes/pen/PBvLvY?editors=1100) or look in the example folder in this repo.

 ## Challenge:
 The best way to learn is to keep practicing and challenge yourself!
 Here are some ideas!